7 powerful multi-currency financial consolidation tools compared

 Steeper learning curve requiring dedicated training for finance teams

-Higher pricing tier places it out of reach for many small businesses
+Higher pricing tier places it out of reach for many growing businesses

-Can be overwhelming with features that smaller organizations may not need
+Can be overwhelming with features that lean finance teams may not need

 Customization typically requires consultant involvement